Big Momma's Vocabulator

 (n.)
 A riding whip with a loop instead of a lash.

 (v. t.)
-To cut off the tops or tips of; to bite or pull off; to
+To cut off the tops or tips of; to bite or pull off; to browse; to pluck; to mow; to reap.

 (v. t.)
 Fig.: To cut off, as if in harvest.